-Why is Stax-Volt: The Complete Singles 1959-1968 on my best 1,000 albums ever list?
+So why is Stax-Volt: The Complete Singles 1959 -1968 on this best 1,000 albums ever thing?

-At a massive 244 songs (Spotify classifies the total length at “about 10 hours”!), it’s hard to know where to begin with this massive collection that ranges over nearly a decade of music from the likes of Otis Redding, Booker T. & The MG’s, Rufus Thomas, Sam & Dave, Albert King, and many others.
+At a staggering 244 songs (Spotify classifies the total length at “about 10 hours”!), it’s hard to know where to begin with this massive collection that ranges over nearly a decade of music from the likes of Otis Redding, Booker T. & The MG’s, Rufus Thomas, Sam & Dave, Albert King, and many others.

 I also dig Redding’s more upbeat “Mr. Pitiful” quite a bit.

 “Hold On!
 I’m A Comin’,” by Sam & Dave, might be one of many songs where you won’t recognize the name of the song or even the artist but when you listen to it you’ll say, “Oh, of course I know that one.”
-This is indeed is one of those, and it has a classic driving soul-rock song that you’ll surely appreciate.
+This is indeed one of those, and it has a classic driving soul-rock song that you’ll surely appreciate.

-These examples obviously only scratch the surface.
 Plug in, enjoy, and get supercharged.

-Some stats & info about Stax-Volt: The Complete Singles 1959-1968
+Some stats & info about Stax-Volt: The Complete Singles 1959 -1968

 - What kind of musical stylings does this album represent?
 R&B, Blues, Soul, Memphis Soul, Southern Soul, Doo Wop